Skip links

 As the impacts of climate change increasingly threaten global public health, the need for effective early warning systems becomes more urgent.
-Infectious diseases, especially those sensitive to climatic factors, are changing patterns and appearing in new areas.
-In response to this growing challenge, the EpiOutlook platform is being developed within the IDAlert project as a climate-sensitive forecasting tool for infectious disease outbreak prediction.
+The distribution of climate-sensitive infectious diseases is changing as a result of climate change and this presents emerging threats for Europe.
+In response to this growing challenge, the EpiOutlook platform is being developed within the IDAlert project as a forecasting tool for infectious disease risk management

 IDAlert is part of the Climate-Health Cluster, a collaboration funded by the EU Horizon Europe programme, aimed at improving the societal and policy impact of research linking climate and health.
-The EpiOutlook platform will provide a cutting-edge solution for monitoring and forecasting climate-sensitive infectious diseases (CSIDs) in Europe and beyond.
-By integrating climate predictions, epidemiological risk indicators, and real-time data, EpiOutlook will offer decision-makers a comprehensive and actionable outlook on public health risks.
+The EpiOutlook platform will provide a cutting-edge tool for assessing and forecasting climate-sensitive infectious diseases (CSIDs) in Europe.
+By integrating seasonal climate predictions with disease risk indicators, EpiOutlook will offer decision-makers an interactive and informative outlook on public health risks.

 Why EpiOutlook?